Adafede/SLAW/README.md

 ## Note to users

 This (public) repository is updated and maintained according to users' requests and reported issues.
 SLAW is under continuous and active development in our lab.
 As this work includes a lot of customization to our workflows and environment, we don't publish novel features unless there is a specific request.
-Hence, please use the Issues tab to submit your ideas or problems.
+Hence, please use the [issues](https://github.com/zamboni-lab/SLAW/issues) to submit your ideas or problems.

 ## Changelog